TomConlin/trouble_w_triples/README.md

       1 1587

-Since a couple dozen non-canonical DwCT appeared around a thousand times each and a majority of the non-canonical DwCT appeared only once (73,958 of the 116,909 or 63.26%) I think it is safe to assume we have fundamentally different populations mixed together here, a slight majority where there is __a__ sequence per specimen and another where there are __many__ sequences per specimen.
+Since a couple dozen non-canonical DwCT appeared around a thousand times each and a majority of the non-canonical DwCT appeared only once (73,958 of the 116,909 or 63.26%) I think it is safe to assume we have fundamentally different populations mixed together here, a slight majority where there is __a__ sequence per specimen and a minority where there are __many__ sequences per specimen with a few stragglers in between.

 ---
 ####We are also interested in all DwCT (without filtering out canonical):